Joe Biden: Job approval

 According to Morning Consult polling, Biden maintained an approval rating above 50% during his presidency's first eight months.
 In August 2021, it began to decline, reaching the low forties by December.
 This was attributed to the Afghanistan withdrawal, increasing hospitalizations from the Delta variant, high inflation and gas prices, disarray within the Democratic Party, and a general decline in popularity customary in politics.
-(Note: Attributed to multiple sources:) In 2023, Biden's approval rating was the lowest of any modern (Note: The source defines "modern" presidents as all 7 presidents before Biden, or presidents since 1979, which comprise Jimmy Carter, Ronald Reagan, George H. W. Bush, Bill Clinton, George W. Bush, Barack Obama, and Donald Trump.)
+(Note: Attributed to multiple sources:) In 2023, Biden's approval rating was the lowest of any modern (Note: The source defines "modern" presidents as all seven presidents before Biden, or presidents since 1979: Jimmy Carter, Ronald Reagan, George H. W. Bush, Bill Clinton, George W. Bush, Barack Obama, and Donald Trump.)
 U.S. president after three years in office.

 Gallup, Inc. found Biden's approval ratings to be consistently above 50% during his first few months in office, but by August, his ratings began to decline.
 He had a 98% approval rating from Democrats in February 2021, but by December only 78% approved of his presidency.
 By October 2023, his rating among Democrats had reached a record low of 75%.
 His approval rating among Republicans has been consistently in the single digits, aside from his first few months in office.

-Additionally, Gallup noted that Biden's public support eroded each year he was in office: he averaged 49% approval in his first year, 41% in his second, 40% in his third, and 39% in his fourth.
-In July 2024, just before he withdrew from the 2024 presidential election, Gallup found his approval rating had fallen to an all-time low of 36%.
-Gallup found that Biden had an average approval rating of 42.2% throughout his presidency, which was lower than all other presidents' except Trump's first term, at 41.1%.
-Biden's final approval rating in January 2025 was 40%, which was low but still higher than several other presidents' final approval ratings.
-Gallup's averaged polls of Biden's presidency found that he was the second-least popular president in its polling history, ahead of Trump.
+Gallup also noted that Biden's public support eroded each year he was in office: he averaged 49% approval in his first year, 41% in his second, 40% in his third, and 39% in 2024.
+In July 2024, just before he withdrew from the presidential election, Gallup found his approval rating had fallen to an all-time low of 36%.
+Gallup found that Biden had an average approval rating of 42.2% throughout his presidency, lower than all other presidents' except Trump's in his first term, at 41.1%.
+Biden's approval rating in January 2025 was 40%, which was low but still higher than several other presidents' final approval ratings.
+Gallup's averaged polls of Biden's presidency found that he was the second-least popular president in its polling history, after Trump.

 CNN and CBS News found Biden's final approval rating to be 37% and 36%, respectively.
 Polling aggregator FiveThirtyEight found that Biden had a final average approval rating of 37%.

 Media depictions

 Nine men have portrayed Biden on Saturday Night Live, starting with Kevin Nealon in 1991.
-Jason Sudeikis portrayed Biden during the 2008 election season and reprised the role many times.
-During the 2020 election season, Biden was played by John Mulaney, Alex Moffat, Mikey Day, Woody Harrelson, and Jim Carrey.
+Jason Sudeikis portrayed Biden during the 2008 election and reprised the role many times.
+During the 2020 election, Biden was played by John Mulaney, Alex Moffat, Mikey Day, Woody Harrelson, and Jim Carrey.
 In 2024, Dana Carvey played the role.
 In 2016, Greg Kinnear portrayed Biden in the HBO television film Confirmation, about the Clarence Thomas Supreme Court nomination hearings.

 Biden appears in episodes of Parks and Recreation during his time as vice president.
 He appears as himself in a 2016 episode of Law & Order: SVU.

-The Onion featured a series of articles about a fictionalized Joe Biden.
+The Onion ran a series of articles about a fictionalized Biden.